ianstormtaylor/slate/docs/reference/slate/schema.md

 ## Normalizing

 When supplying your own `normalize` property for a schema rule, it will be called with `(change, error)`.
 The error `code` will be one of a set of potential code strings, and it will contain additional helpful properties depending on the type of error.

-A set of the invalid violation strings are available as constants via the [`slate-schema-violations`](../slate-schema-violations/index.md) package.